entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2016), Character 105; Brazeau *et al*.
 (2023), Character 109.

-> Brazeau *et al*.
-(2023): "This character is excluded from the analysis because its scirubg cannot be considered phenomenologically indistinct from the presence/absence of a metotic fissure."
+> - Brazeau *et al*.
+(2023): "This character is excluded from the analysis because its *scirubg* cannot be considered phenomenologically indistinct from the presence/absence of a metotic fissure."

 > - This character was removed by Castiello (2018) because it was is related to the metotic fissure (Castiello, 2018 character 56; Character 372 here) and is thus redundant.